-- The household budget constraint. - 4 How to derive the intertemporal budget constraint. - 4 How to set up and derive first-order conditions for optimal consumption. - 4 How to derive the Rational Expectations/Permanent Income Hypothesis. - The Lucas Critique applied to temporary tax cuts. - The Ricardian equivalence hypothesis. - Evidence on temporary tax cuts. - Precautionary savings. - The first-order condition with time-varying asset returns. - The Consumption-CAPM model. - The equity premium and risk-free rate puzzles
+- The household budget constraint. - 4 How to derive the intertemporal budget constraint. - Onditions for the stock of assets to grow faster than incomes. - 4 How to set up and derive first-order conditions for optimal consumption. - Mow to derive the Rational Expectations/Permanent Income Hypothesis. - The Lucas Critique applied to temporary tax cuts. - The Ricardian equivalence hypothesis. - 1 Evidence on the Rational Expectations/Permanent Income Hypothesis. - Evidence on temporary tax cuts. - The first-order condition with time-varying asset returns. - The Consumption-CAPM model.